hapax/hapax.github.io/assets/teaching.md

 ## A fable

-I want you to imagine a reality, not so different from our own, where you were force to take *hiking classes* in high school.
+I want you to imagine a reality, not so different from our own, where you were forced to take *hiking classes* in high school.
 Every day, for a couple of hours, you and your classmates would trudge through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.